 Lawyers have spent years perfecting the legal documents that now control our world.
-The problem is that while we, the average people of society, are forced to agree to them, the majority of us are unable to read any of the policies without lawyers.
+The problem is the majority of us are unable to understand any of the policies without lawyers.

-The current state of legal policy is a world built by lawyers for lawyers, overcomplicated for no good reason.
-This has created a dangerous impact on society and we believe this needs to change.
+The current state of legal policy is a world built by lawyers for lawyers–so complicated the average person depends on the legal system.
+This has created a costly impact on society that we believe needs to change.

-Any policies, contracts or other legal documents created by Pulse are just as descriptive but using more human language.
-We believe this actually makes them more descriptive, clear, and protective.
+Any policies, contracts or other legal documents created by Pulse are just as descriptive but use more human readable language.
+We believe this actually creates better clarity, description and, hence, more protection.

-By default, all policies are written at an eighth grade reading level or below.
-We also have built our policies to be visual and interactive so that information is given in digestible chunks within the context of your interactions, making policies even easier to understand, engage with, and give consent to.
+By default, all policies are written to be understood by the average person.
+We also have built our policies to be visual and interactive so that information is given in digestible chunks within the context of your interactions.
+This makes policies even easier to understand, engage with, and thus easily to provide consent.

 So no, your business will not be a greater risk legally.
 In fact, we believe your business will be set up for even greater success because people trust you.